-3. Cell Phones
+3. Cell Phones/Smart Watches

-Cell phones must be turned off in class unless there is a medical emergency.
+Cell phones must be turned on silent in class unless there is a medical emergency.
 If you need to have a phone on due to an emergency, please inform the instructor prior to the start of class.
-Students may not text during class.
-No cell phones are allowed on the patient care floor in the clinical setting.
+Students may not text on phone or watch during class or clinical.
+No cell phones are allowed on the patient care floor in the clinical setting or simulation.